-“I, Ella, take you, Seth to be my lawfully wedded husband.
+“I, Ella, take you, Seth, to be my lawfully wedded husband.
 I Seth, take you, Ella to be my lawfully wedded wife to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death does us part.”

-For many, those vows that they took 50 years ago are in the forefront of their minds when they’re determining how to care for their spouse or partner with Dementia.
+For many, those vows that they took 50 years ago are at the forefront of their minds when they’re determining how to care for their spouse or partner with Dementia.
 But often, it’s not an easy task.
 Caring for a spouse or partner with any type of Dementia can range from a minor bump in the road in the early stages to a monumental challenge in the middle and later stages.

 What may have been a partnership and life-long friendship may now resemble more of a parent-child role.
 One spouse becomes responsible for the other, worrying if she or he’s simply late or has become lost on the way home.